 Training.
 Ecolab provides training to our supply chain and purchasing employees, as well as to our suppliers, regarding Ecolab's ethical sourcing policies and procedures.

 In 2014, we finalized a process for managing conflict minerals (tin, tungsten, tantalum and gold—collectively known as 3TG) in our supply chain and filed our first Conflict Minerals Report for the 2013 reporting year as required by the United States Securities and Exchange Commission (SEC)*.
 Our conflict minerals management infrastructure established in 2014 includes robust supplier disclosure and procurement management systems.
-We also leveraged learnings from our 2013 reporting year to implement a number of process improvements for the 2014 reporting year, including further refinement of the scope of materials to review.
+In subsequent years we have implemented a number of process improvements, including enhanced supplier engagement and further refinement of the scope of materials to review.
 Our scoping work identified the equipment portion of our supply chain as the nearly exclusive source of the potential for conflict minerals and therefore, in the limited cases where we put equipment into commerce, we have established a process to efficiently provide a 3TG disclosure to customers to facilitate their own SEC reporting.

 *In response to the Dodd-Frank Wall Street Reform and Consumer Protection Act, Section 1502, approved by the United States Securities and Exchange Commission in August 2012.